 St. George’s Basilica and Convent: Founded in the 10th century, St. George's Basilica is the oldest church building still standing within Prague Castle.
 While it has a Baroque façade, the interior is Romanesque, austere and monumental.
 The nearby Benedictine Convent also has a Baroque façade.
-It houses part of the National Gallery art collection.

 The Daliborka: A famous prison, built in the 15th century and used until the 18th century.
 Legend says its first prisoner was a knight named Dalibor who played melancholy music on his violin while awaiting execution.
 Today the tower holds a small display of prison and torture techniques.

 Old Town: Allow about half a day to explore all the attractions of the Old Town.